ValeSer/My-journey-at-Makers/week1.md

 #### Friday 17th February
 - GOAL: be able to follow a good process of Design Methods
 - PLAN: go through the left exercise for Design Methods and record myself
-- EVIDENCE: Sent my recording to the coach and got my feedback
+- EVIDENCE: Sent my recording to the coach and got my feedback.
+Video here:

 - GOAL: start Design Classes
 - PLAN: go ahead with Golden Squares materials